-For non-normative guidance on HEVC encoding practices, Update 13 of the HEVC Model (HM) 16 encoding algorithm description (JCTVC-AK1002)
+For non-normative guidance on HEVC encoding practices, Update 13 of the HEVC Model (HM) 16 encoding algorithm description (JCTVC-AL1002)

-For the organization and planning of its future work, the JCT-VC established 7 "ad hoc groups" (AHGs) to progress the work on particular subject areas.
+For the organization and planning of its future work, the JCT-VC established 5 "ad hoc groups" (AHGs) to progress the work on particular subject areas.
 The next four JCT-VC meetings were planned for Sat.
 18 – Fri.
-24 April 2020 under WG 11 auspices in Alpbach, AT, during Thu.
+24 April 2020 under WG 11 auspices in Alpbach, AT (post-meeting note: the planned Alpbach meeting was later converted to a teleconference-based meeting in response to the COVID-19 pandemic), during Thu.
 25 June – Wed.
 1 July 2020 under ITU-T SG16 auspices in Geneva, CH, during Fri.
 9 – Fri.
 16 October 2020 under WG 11 auspices in Rennes, FR, and during Fri.
 8 – Fri.
 15 January 2021 under WG 11 auspices in Capetown, ZA.

 The document distribution site http://phenix.it-sudparis.eu/jct/ was used for distribution of all documents.